How to Host a Website: A Step-by-Step Guide for Beginners

 1. Assess Your Website’s Needs

 On the other hand, a static website displays the same content for everyone.
-Choose a static website if you want a relatively simple site like a personal blog, online resume, portfolio website, online marketing pitch deck, or online restaurant with a menu and simple booking system that doesn’t require frequent updates.
+Choose a static website if you want a relatively simple site like a personal blog, online resume, portfolio website, or online restaurant with a menu and simple booking system that doesn’t require frequent updates.

 If you want to host a dynamic website, such as a news or sports update platform, an e-commerce store, or a corporate site that requires real-time update opportunities, choose a dedicated server hosting plan with sufficient storage space for large data files, heavy graphics, and content.